 Preheat the Smoker: Preheat off-set smoker or grill (positioned for indirect cooking) to 275°F. Apply soaked oak wood chips over heat source and commence the cook when the dark billowing smoke thins and turns blueish in hue.

-Smoking: Lay ribs bone-side down and smoke with lid closed, for approximately 6 hours.
+Smoking: Lay ribs bone-side down and smoke with lid closed for approximately 6 hours.
 Intermittently spritz ribs with beer throughout the cook, beginning after the first hour.
-In last 15 minutes of smoking brush one caramelized layer of Head Country Bar-B-Q Sauce upon another, until the internal temperature reaches 205°F and a probe moves through the meat like butter.
+In last 15 minutes of smoking brush one caramelized layer of Head Country Bar-B-Q Sauce upon another, until the internal temperature reaches 205°F and a probe moves through the meat like a warm knife through butter.
 Remove ribs from grill and brush one final time with sauce.
 Loosely tent with tin foil for 30-45 minutes and set aside to rest.

 Plating: Carve ribs between the bones and serve individually or family-style.
-Finish with a simple garnish of fresh chopped herbs, plate alongside your favorite fixins’ and pair with ice cold beverage!
+Finish with a simple garnish of fresh chopped herbs, plate alongside your favorite fixins’, and pair with ice cold beverage.
+Enjoy!